-Parallel Bar Dips
+Parallel Bar Dips and Muscles

 To perform parallel bar dips, grab the two hands of the machine and start with your arms fully extended with you above the bars and your legs crossed and bent.
 Then lower yourself until your elbows are bent at a 90-degree angle before pushing back up to the starting position to complete one repetition.

 The pectoralis major muscle of the chest is the primary muscle that is worked during parallel bar dips.
 According to ExRx.net, other muscles that are heavily worked include the pectoralis minor, the anterior deltoid and rhomboid in the shoulders, the triceps and the lat muscles in the back.
 The trapezius muscle in the upper back is activated as a stabilizing muscle during parallel bar dips.

-Triceps Dips Muscles Worked
+Bench Dips and Muscles Worked